Port Hope to Pearson Airport for a flat $260 in a sedan. 88 minutes. Book online in under two minutes.

 Replace with photo

-From Port Hope, your driver takes Highway 401 West and Highway 427.
-Terminal 1 and Terminal 3 at Pearson are the destinations.
-Distance is approximately 128 km.
-Your driver monitors traffic in real time and adjusts the route to keep you on schedule.
+From Port Hope, your driver takes Highway 401 West and Highway 427 to reach Terminal 1 or Terminal 3 at Pearson.
+The distance is approximately 128 km.
+Your driver monitors traffic in real time and adjusts the route to keep you on schedule, including at pre-dawn hours when overnight construction on the 401 corridor can affect timing.

 Your $260 rate from Port Hope is confirmed at booking.
-No adjustment at pickup.
-No surprise at the end.
+A 3 a.m. pickup costs the same as a 2 p.m. one.
+No early-morning premium.
+No adjustment at the door.

 Your flight is tracked from departure.
-Early or late, the driver adjusts at no extra cost.
-Rate stays at $260.
+If it lands early or runs late, the driver adjusts.
+The flat rate stays at $260.
+No rebooking, no extra charge.

 Flat rate locked at booking.
 Sedan $260.
 SUV $290.
 TNC licensed driver.
 Meet and greet inside the terminal.